ploomber/sql/course-material/advanced-querying-techniques/subqueries.md

 ## Wrapping Up

 In this section, we introduced subqueries and how they can be implemented with common clauses.
 Subqueries are an incredibly powerful and intuitive technique that can serve as an alternative to joins, as well as enable users to utilize the results of one query within another query.

+We also explored how we can make subqueries more readable using JupySQL's `--save` feature.
+Alongside this, we introduced some additional JupySQL magic commands such as `%sqlcmd tables` and `%sqlcmd columns` to view current tables in our schema.

 In the next section, you will learn how to implement more advanced join techniques to your queries.